Cultural safety and humility

 Our commitment

-Since signing the declaration, we have taken steps to create, enable and sustain a climate for change by:
+Since signing the Declaration of Commitment to Cultural Safety and Humility, we have taken steps to create, enable and sustain a climate for change.

 - requiring all board members, the senior leadership team, and employees who engage directly with the public to complete the San’yas Anti-Racism Indigenous Cultural Safety Training Program